habulCoderJohnny/Geniun-Car-services/README.md

 * created banner & navbar with bootstrap
 * Responsive site with plain css | bootstrap
 * and set dynamic year in footer
+* navbar: fix reload href="" to Link to=""
+* useParameter for dynamically navigate
+* jump same page using by "id"
+*